Technical geography: 21st century

-As new technologies and methods applied by geographers, such as spatial analysis, cartography/GIS, remote sensing, and GPS, are widely applicable to various disciplines, concern grew among geographers that these other non-geographers in other disciplines might become better at using them than geographers.
+As new technologies and methods applied by geographers, such as spatial analysis, cartography/GIS, remote sensing, and GPS, became widely adopted across disciplines, concern grew among geographers that non-geographers in other disciplines might become better at using them than geographers.
 In response to this, in 2006, the peer-reviewed journal Geographia Technica was established to serve as an outlet for research employing quantitative, technical, and scientific methods within geography.
 In a 2016 paper within this journal, Ionel Haidu stated:

 The risk is that non-geographers mastering these methods analyze the spatiotemporal data and information better than the geographers.
 That is why the need to deal with competition induced by other sciences claiming the geographic space as their subject of study and research becomes a serious challenge for geographers.
 Geographers need to test and adapt to the new methods, models and procedures and implement them in all fields and development trends of Geography.
 By these also, Technical Geography as a new line of research and professional training becomes a necessity.

-Technical geography as a concept re-emerges to correct the historical trend in geography of adapting rather than developing new methods, technologies, and techniques for conducting geographic research by encouraging trained geographers to pursue this line of inquiry.
+Technical geography, as a concept, re-emerges to correct the historical trend in geography of adapting rather than developing new methods, technologies, and techniques for conducting geographic research, encouraging trained geographers to pursue this line of inquiry.
 While the use of the term "technical geography" itself has been debated since at least the 1700s, concepts within technical geography are often separated from the rest of geography when organizing and categorizing subfields in the discipline.
 Terms such as "techniques of geographic analysis", "geographic information technology", are used synonymously with the term within textbooks.